tammyk7/auction-mvc/java/auctionhouse-mvc-in-memory/initial/README.md

 ### Call to application endpoints

-As configured in the SecurityConfiguration.java class and in the controllers, you need to provide a valid token in the `Authorization` header to call the endpoints.
+When security is enabled, you need to provide a valid token in the `Authorization` header to call the endpoints.

 According to the implementation done in this project, the expected format is `Bearer username:password`.
 The username and password are validated against the data defined here `src/main/java/com/weareadaptive/auction/configuration/ApplicationInit.java`.